resi-labs-ai/resi/README.md

 As you can see from the above, Resi Labs rewards diversity of data (storing 200 copies of the same data isn't exactly beneficial!)

-To help understand the current data on the Subnet, the Resi Labs team hosts a dashboard (https://sn13-dashboard.api.ResiLabs.ai/), showing the amount of each type of data (by DataEntityBucketId) on the Subnet.
+To help understand the current data on the Subnet, the Resi Labs team hosts a dashboard [Coming Soon](https://sn46-dashboard.ResiLabs.ai/), showing the amount of each type of data (by DataEntityBucketId) on the Subnet.
 Miners are strongly encouraged to use this dashboard to customize their [Miner Configuration](./docs/miner.md#configuring-the-miner), to maximize their rewards.

 # Use Cases